rehierl/abstract-properties/13-0-document-order/readme.md

 Based on the above, the following conclusions can be drawn:

-- end-tags can be understood as a method to define some-of quantifiers
+- end-tags can be used as a method to define some-of quantifiers
 - a tag soup defines a containment order, not a document tree
 - the document order is the document tree's pre-order node order
-- each node must be associated while entering its scope
+- each node must be associated while processing its start-tag